All Episodes

 Thank you, sir, very much.

-Um I'm the blind guy you heard on C SPAN a number of years ago, and uh when you talked about the cars uh earlier, um I was one of the people that pushed for the um cars to make some kind of noise because I don't see well enough to judge traffic, and I depend totally on the sound so I know when it's safe to cross the street.
+And when you talked about the cars earlier, I was one of the people that pushed for the cars to make some kind of noise because I don't see well enough to judge traffic, and I depend totally on the sound so I know when it's safe to cross the street.

 Well, that would make total sense to me.